williamblair333/usb_ch340_relay_control/README.md

 Modified from: https://github.com/Brasme/usb_ch340_4x_relay_control/blob/main/ch340_relay_control.py
 Bent Gramdal, Feb.
 2021

+Tested on: Debian GNU/Linux 11
 This script is intended to do the following:

-Connect to specified USB CH340 COM Port and modify its relay using a file.
-The file will switch the relay state on a timer in seconds supplied in the file.
-The script will loop until EOF.
+Control relay from terminal adhoc style or via an input file.
+The input file method can control whichever relay specified along with a time period to remain opened or closed.
+Example relay 1 ON for 2 seconds = 1,2
+TODO: Test on Windows 10

-The pyserial library is required! --> https://pyserial.readthedocs.io/en/latest/pyserial.html#installation.  python3 -m pip install pyserial
+The pyserial library is required! --> https://pyserial.readthedocs.io/en/latest/pyserial.html#installation.
+Remove serial and add pyserial:  python3 -m pip unstall serial && python3 -m pip install pyserial

-You may want to check if the serial library is installed.
-If it is, remove it.

-TODO:  Add parser so we can input all variables on the commandline
-TODO:  Add OS detection and integrate Linux functionality